paulcpederson/scss-utils/README.md

 git clone git@github.com:paulcpederson/scss-utils.git path/to/your/sass/
 ```

-If you do that, you should probably add the folder to your project's gitignore.
+If you do that, you should probably add the folder to your project's `gitignore`.

 ## Drag and Drop It